simoninireland/epyc/doc/experiment.rst

 .. autoattribute:: Experiment.METADATA
    :annotation:

-The parameters and results are defined by the :class:`Experiment` designer.
-The metadata includes a number of standard elements.
+The contents of the parameters and results dicts are defined by the :class:`Experiment` designer.
+The metadata dict includes a number of standard elements.
 If the :class:`Experiment` has run successfully, the :attr:`Experiment.STATUS` key will be ``True``; if not, it will be ``False`` and the :attr:`Experiment.EXCEPTION` key will contain the